Active Vision Might Be All You Need: Exploring Active Vision in Bimanual Robotic Manipulation: Related Work

 Having a robust robot system for collecting human demonstrations is crucial.
 Recent works and systems have explored innovative approaches to gather robot data.
 Some systems utilize leader-follower configurations for bimanual control \cite{zhao_learning_2023, fu_mobile_2024, wu_gello_2024}.
 Others employ VR-based pose estimation or exoskeletons for cartesian space control \cite{lin_learning_2024, yang_ace_2024}.
 Additionally, some systems focus on simplifying data collection by creating devices that do not require a robot \cite{chi2024universal, shafiullah2023bringing, fang_airexo_2024}.
 Instead of using parallel jaw grippers, many opt for multifingered hands controlled via hand pose estimation or motion capture gloves \cite{wang_dexcap_2024, qin_anyteleop_2023, iyer_open_2024}.

-None of the systems mentioned incorporate AV with independent control of camera perspectives.
-While some systems, like Open-Television \cite{cheng_open-television_2024}, use immersive first-person teleoperation with a VR headset and an AV two-axis gimbal, they maintain a relatively constrained camera movement, and AV is not their primary focus.
+None of these systems incorporate AV with independent control of camera perspectives.
+While some, like Open-Television \cite{cheng_open-television_2024}, use immersive first-person teleoperation with a VR headset and an AV two-axis gimbal, they maintain a relatively constrained camera movement, and AV is not their primary focus.
 Additionally, some industry systems, particularly those with humanoid robots, feature gimbal systems for head movement that only adjust camera direction \cite{noauthor_reachy_nodate, noauthor_sanctuary_nodate}.
-Our work, however, focuses on AV in controlling perspective independent of hand movement.
 Unlike these other systems, which have limited ranges of motion and degrees of freedom for AV, our setup uses a dedicated robotic arm, allowing for camera movement in 6-dimensional space much like a human's ability in adapting perspective.
-This enables exploration of diverse viewpoints, a complicating problem but at the same time opening new potentials in handling more complex robotic tasks.
+This complicates control, but opens new potentials in handling complex robotic tasks.